joedski/musings/Talks/2019-10-03 - How To Write Vue Mixins/OUTLINE_R1.md

         - A separate controller can be easier to test, though the benefit vs testing the whole mixin is marginal since you still need to pass a Component Instance in.
             - Unit testing Vue Components, and therefore Mixins, is always going to be pretty annoying regardless of how you slice it.
 A separate controller helps you organize things, though.
             - On top of that, some of the things you might need to test are Reactivity type things, which require playing ball with Vue anyway.
+        - Obvious when using a `$ref` to the component that has that controller on it.
+            - Namespacing strikes again!
+Instead of having to worry about `$ref.someRandomMethod`, you now have `$ref.$stepper.someRandomMethod` or whatever.
+            - Again, this reiterates what owns what behavior: That method is part of a well defined module of behavior, not some one-off.  (probably)

 - Write the Mixin Definition Separately.
     - Handles defining Props.